 A home equity loan is similar to a conventional mortgage.
 Lenders set a limit on the loan amount, usually from two-thirds to three-quarters of your home’s value, minus whatever mortgage remains on your house.
 Say your home is worth $500,000 and you have $100,000 left on your mortgage.
 The difference between your mortgage and 80% of your home’s value ($400,000) is $300,000.
 You should be able to obtain a line of credit of $300,000, provided you meet the lender’s requirements.

 The interest rate on a home equity line of credit usually floats at a fixed amount at or over the prime rate.
-A typical rate would be at prime plus ½% percentage point.
-Lenders usually only collect interest only payments on secured lines of credit whereas mortgages are based on Principal and Interest payments.
-Remember too that lines of credit are demand loans, so your lender can demand repayment in full at any time… but likely won’t.
+A typical rate would be at prime plus half a percentage point.
+Lenders usually only collect interest only payments on secured lines of credit whereas mortgages are based on principal and interest payments.
+Remember too that lines of credit are demand loans, so your lender can demand repayment in full at any time, but likely won’t.

-Fees for setting up a home equity loan in Canada are about the same as for a mortgage loan.
+Fees for setting up a HELOC in Canada are about the same as for a mortgage loan.
 You will have to pay appraisal fees and legal fees, disbursements, and GST.
 Mortgage for Less can often scout out the lowest set up fee option or special promotions where the lender will absorb these costs.